 About Me

-Eventually, in my sophomore year at the University of Minnesota, I discovered Radio K and joined to became a Music DJ.
+Eventually, in my sophomore year at the University of Minnesota, I discovered Radio K and joined to become a Music DJ.
 As part of that process I volunteered for the arts culture show Real College Podcast to gain volunteer hours on my way to becoming a DJ.
 After producing a couple of stories, I found myself enjoying the process and decided to stick with it.
 Fast forward a year and a half, and I had the opportunity to host the show.

 It was as host that I truly realized that journalism was the career path I wanted to stick to.
 I started listening to MPR News, BBC World service everyday, and found myself trying to emulate the creative narratives on shows such as Radiolab and This American Life.